 All that really remains is to get those finances in order and let the market do the work.

-If you’re looking to purchase a brand-new apartment in Como, we have an amazing developer incentive worth $30,000 to help you secure your new lock and leave home or investment.
-If you’re an investor find out more about it here – if you’re a downsizer or first home buyer find out more about it here.
+If you’re looking to purchase a brand-new apartment in Como, we have some amazing developer incentives to help you secure your new lock and leave home or investment.
+If you’re an investor find out more about it here – if you’re a downsizer find out more about it here or first home buyer find out more about it here.

 To enquire about our range of apartments and availability, contact us right here to book an appointment with our project manager.